waf/waf.github.com/content/tips-for-being-nimble-at-the-windows-command-line.rst

         "keys": "ctrl+alt+l"
     },

 Git, of course, has its own aliasing system, but it's nice to have a keyboard shortcut for it, too.
-I personally also keybind some frequent directory navigation commands, as well as invoking common compiler / build tool commands.
+I personally also keybind some frequent directory navigation commands, as well as some common compiler / build tool commands.

 Running PowerShell Core
 =======================

 When most people think of PowerShell, they probably think of the older PowerShell 5, which is the default version of PowerShell installed on Windows.
 This version of PowerShell is **old** (the most recent point release was 5.1, in 2017).

 PowerShell Core, the cross-platform, open-source alternative, has been around since 2016 and is actively developed.
 It runs alongside PowerShell 5, instead of replacing it, so there's no risk in installing it.
-It can be installed from the `Microsoft Store <ms-windows-store://pdp/?ProductId=9mz1snwt0n5d>`_ or `GitHub <https://github.com/PowerShell/PowerShell>`_
+It can be installed from the `Microsoft Store <ms-windows-store://pdp/?ProductId=9mz1snwt0n5d>`_ or `GitHub <https://github.com/PowerShell/PowerShell>`_.

 PowerShell Core has a lot of nice improvements across the usability of its shell, its programming language, and its performance.
 It's worth upgrading just for the ``cd -`` and ``cd +`` features, which navigate back and forward through the working directory history: